SciTools/iris/docs/iris/src/developers_guide/gitwash/set_up_fork.rst

    What remote repository is ``remote/origin``?
 Try ``git remote -v`` to see the URLs for the remote.
 They will point to your github fork.

-   Now you want to connect to the upstream `iris github`_ repository, so you can merge in changes from trunk.
+   Now you want to connect to the upstream `Iris github`_ repository, so you can merge in changes from trunk.

 .. _linking-to-upstream: